-If you want an earthier, more down-to-earth feel, choose a brown tweed suit.
-Definitely go for brown if you’re attending a country wedding, or one that takes place at a cottage, farm, wood, or meadow.
-It will do wonders to enhance the rustic feel of the wedding.
-Again, choose your shade of brown accordingly depending on the season.
-Brown tweed is also quite easy to pair with other colors as it is still a neutral option.
-Some combinations you can try for your tie and/or pocket square include navy, light grey, pale pink, burgundy, rust, light blue, or cream.
-Alternately, you can go for a monochrome look by choosing lighter or darker shades of brown, perhaps with a pattern as well.
+Get a rustic and down-to-earth feel with a brown tweed suit, perfect for country and outdoor weddings.
+Choose your shade of brown depending on the season and pair it with colors like navy, light grey, pale pink, rust, light blue or cream for a polished look.
+Opt for a monochromatic look by choosing lighter or darker shades of brown for a cohesive look.
 The monochromatic route is your best bet when it comes to shoes - stick to a darker shade of brown or tan to finish your look.
 Brown tweed is the perfect blend of formal but relaxed.

 Sharp, dark, and handsome - words that will most likely be used to describe a man in a blue tweed suit!
 Blue or navy is often the darkest option when it comes to tweed, so it works well for autumn or winter weddings (but that doesn’t mean you should dismiss is during the warmer months - perhaps for a beach wedding?).
 Blue is a beautiful and classic color that looks great at traditional church weddings or outdoor weddings.
 You can keep a neutral look with black, brown, or grey accessories, make a contrast with red/burgundy/rust or golden yellow, or brighten things up with pastel pink or blue.
 Blue is an especially great base for patterns like floral or paisley, as it usually tends to be included in the pattern itself.
 Dark brown or black shoes will look best with blue tweed.
 A blue tweed suit will keep you looking cool all night long.